Rlopezra/rlopezra.GitHub.io/_posts/2020-12-25-Rose-Garden-Bayesian-Analysis.md

 ```

 For the model, I am going to use the Bernoulli distribution for the likelihood.
 For Nu, I'm using the Law of Total Probability
 for the probability of testing positive.
-I went over the math for this calculation in my previous [post](https://rlopezra.github.io/Bayes-Theorem-Rose-Garden/#test-positive-)
+I went over the math for this calculation in my previous [post](https://rlopezra.github.io/Bayes-Theorem-Rose-Garden/#test-positive-).

+Since the test went through an clinical trial to meassure its efficacy, I'm using strong priors for both sensitivity and specificity.
+I'm using a flat/uniform prior for pi, the probability of carrying the disease.
 ``` r
 modelString <- "
 model {